saucelabs/elemental-next/frontend/docs/updated-tips/44-exception-handling/ruby.md

 ---
-title: '44: How To Handle Exceptions'
+title: "44: How To Handle Exceptions"
 sidebar_label: Ruby
-contentUrl: "docs/updated-tips/exception-handling/ruby"
+contentUrl: "docs/exception-handling/ruby"
 text: "It doesn't take long when using Selenium before you run into errors from Selenium that may seem inexplicable .
 They can be a bit of a shock if you're not sure what they are, how to handle them, or where to find documentation on how to address them."
 number: 44
 publish_date: 2015-07-01
 last_update:
   date: 2023-03-15
 tags:
-  - 'exceptions'
+  - "exceptions"
-  - 'exception handling'
+  - "exception handling"
-  - 'errors'
+  - "errors"
-  - 'error handling'
+  - "error handling"
-  - 'no such element error'
+  - "no such element error"
-  - 'stale element reference error'
+  - "stale element reference error"
 level: 2
 category:
-  - 'troubleshooting'
+  - "troubleshooting"
 language: ruby
 ---